cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 ### FinalizeRequest {#finalize-request}

 ~~~
-FinalizeRequest(password, creds, blind, response)
+FinalizeRequest(client_private_key, password, blind, response)

-Parameters:
-- params, the MHF parameters established out of band
-- mode, the InnerEnvelope mode
-- Nx, the output size of the Extract function

 Input:
+- client_private_key, the client's private key.
+In the internal key mode, this is empty.
 - password, an opaque byte string containing the client's password
 - creds, a Credentials structure
-- blind, an OPRF scalar value
+- blind, the OPRF scalar value used for blinding
 - response, a RegistrationResponse structure

 Output: